Djaler/vue-use-route-query/README.md

 })
 ```

-More complex usage with a transformer function
+More complex example with a transformer

 ```ts
 import { defineComponent } from '@vue/composition-api'